 Who cares if you only use it for a day.
 Get your Yamaha snowmobile licence.
 It’s damned fun and looks great on any resume.

 Ever wonder how the Japanese make soba?
-You can learn this centuries-old culinary craft by attending a special workshop known as Soba-Uchi in the nearby Togari Onsen area.
+You can learn this centuries-old culinary craft by attending a special workshop known as Soba-Uchi right in the heart of Madarao.

 It doesn't happen often but when it does, make sure you’re part of Togari Onsen’s Downhill Bike night ride.
 Book ahead for this popular out there activity.